AdrianKriger/terrain101/ch08/README.md

 **Conversion between terrain representations.**

-Transform a raster Digital Terrain Model (dtm) to a Trianguated Irregular Network (tin).
+Transform a raster Digital Terrain Model (dtm) to a Triangulated Irregular Network (tin).

 To add a level of complexity;
     a) Given a set of vector polygons (building footprints and an area of interest) - from [OpenStreetMap](https://wiki.osmfoundation.org/wiki/Main_Page) - perform